 King James I of England renewed the Company’s charter in 1609, allowing the Honorable East India company an indefinite monopoly on trade in the East.
 In 1612, he authorized agents of the Company to act as ambassadors to the rulers of India, the Moghul Empire.
 This resulted in more factories and more trade.

-Not content to have the only trading rights between India and England, the Company began a series of battles with its competition, the Dutch East India Company and the Portuguese and Spanish.
+Not content to have the only trading rights between India and England, the Company began a series of battles with its competition, the Dutch East India Company and the Portuguese and the Spanish.
 By 1717, the monopoly existed from both ends.
 India had also given John Company exclusive trading rights

 The English crown continued to grant favors to the East India Company.
 By 1690, it was able to mint its own money, acquire new self-directed territory, build forts and castles, raise and command armies, and literally to wage war.
 For all intents and purposes, the Company was a sovereign nation.
 It used this power to gain influence in China and even Japan.

 Then in 1690, Henry Avery, pirate captain extraordinaire, captured an Indian trading ship belonging to the Grand Moghul, and carrying at least one member of the Royal Family.
 Avery’s men terrorized the passengers and crew of the ship, made off with some £600,000 in gold and jewels (this amount is in the money of the time, and could be said to be worth roughly two BILLION dollars in today’s money.)